 However, there is a loophole in the Czech law that many CBD companies take advantage of — pure CBD is not a scheduled substance; therefore, it’s not completely illegal.

-Pure CBD (THC-free) is tolerated in Czech and widely available on the market.
+Pure CBD (THC-free) is tolerated in Czech and is widely available on the market.